The Science of IVF: What to know about Alabama's 'extrauterine children' ruling

 "I think you'll see the anti-abortion movement making a gradual case that the more state courts — the more state laws — recognize a fetus or embryo as a person for different circumstances and reasons, the more compelling they can say is the case for fetal personhood under the constitution," Ziegler say.

-Feinberg says the ruling could potentially also make offering IVF too costly for providers, who might have to pay more for malpractice insurance in states where zygotes are considered people.
+Feinberg says the ruling could potentially also make offering IVF too costly for providers, who might have to pay more for malpractice insurance in states where embryos are considered people.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.